Mallick17/AWS-CCP/README.md

 ### AWS VPN
 - AWS VPN enables encrypted connections from on-premises networks or mobile devices to AWS.
 Although it provides secure connectivity.
+- AWS VPN is used to establish a secure and private tunnel from your network or device to the AWS global network.

 ### AWS PrivateLink
 - AWS PrivateLink enables private connectivity between VPCs, AWS services, and on-premises applications without using public IPs.
 However, it is more suited for service-to-service communication within the same or interlinked VPCs.